 In addition to emergency travel services, you should know your options for smaller, non-life threatening illness while you’re on vacation.
 It’s not fun to think about, but sickness can happen when you’re away from your family doctor.
 Being prepared can save you money and help get you back to the fun faster.
 When you need care for a non-life threatening medical issue, an ER or urgent care visit can be a pricey and time-consuming option.
 A virtual visit is the perfect alternative for conditions like fever, sore throats, allergies or minor sprains.

 Available 24 hours a day, seven days a week, a virtual visit connects you with a board-certified doctor at the tip of your fingers.
 Often, they’re available through your family doctor or insurance plan.
-Priority Health provides access to virtual care through MyHealth, or as a standalone application on a smartphone and tablet.
+For example, Priority Health provides access to virtual care in the online member account.

 Virtual visits are also cost effective, costing around $45 or less depending on your plan coverage, while a trip to the ER can cost hundreds.
 So, while it’s relaxing to disconnect from tech during your summer travels, bring your device and charger just in case.